Install this application on your home screen for quick and easy access when you’re on the go.

 The nomination materials will be used to select a shortlist of PhD dissertations (usually five candidates).
 The authors of the shortlisted dissertations will then be asked to provide an electronic copy of their complete dissertations.

-Starting with the 2023 prize, the jury will comprise a member of the ECPR Executive Committee as non-voting Chair, a representative of the Steering Committee of the Standing Group on Gender and Politics, a member of the same group, a previous winner of this prize, and an external member.
+The jury comprises of six individuals: a member of the ECPR Executive Committee as non-voting Chair, a representative of the Steering Committee of the Standing Group on Gender and Politics, two members of the same group, a previous winner of this prize, and an external member.

 Questions?
 Email prizes@ecpr.eu